ijlee2/codemod-utils/tutorials/update-template-tags/04-conclusion.md

 # Conclusion

-Even when `content-tag` doesn't provide a way to update `*.{gjs,gts}` files, you can support these files thanks to `@codemod-utils/ast-template-tag`.
+Though `content-tag` doesn't provide a way to update `*.{gjs,gts}` files, you can still support these files thanks to `@codemod-utils/ast-template-tag`.
 The best part?
 You can reuse code.

-As exercise, see if you can update the JavaScript part of a `*.{gjs,gts}` file.
+As exercise, try updating some JavaScript code in `*.{gjs,gts,js,ts}` files.

 ```ts
 import { updateJavaScript } from '@codemod-utils/ast-template-tag';